A married man was extorted for having an affair. So he hired a crew that killed his blackmailer, feds say.

 On March 1, Maund began receiving threatening text messages.
 Lanway, 36, was in a romantic relationship with Williams and wanted Maund to pay him not to expose the affair, prosecutors said.

 That same day, Maund “communicated multiple times” with Gilad Peled, the owner of Austin-based firm Speartip Security.
 According to the indictment, the company advertised “responding to extortion demands” on its website.
-Peled, 47, said he was a former member of the Israeli Defense Forces and the Mossad.
+Peled, 47, said he was a former member of the Israeli Defense Forces and the Mossad intelligence agency.

 On March 5, an unnamed accomplice gave Peled an “Intelligence Report” on Williams, the indictment said.
-That same day, Maund allegedly withdrew $15,000 from his Bank of America account.
+Maund is accused of withdrawing $15,000 from his Bank of America account that day.
 The money eventually made its way into Peled’s personal and business bank accounts, according to prosecutors.

-Peled allegedly sent Adam Carey, a 30-year-old from Richlands, N.C., who served in the United States Marine Corps’s Special Operations group, to Nashville on March 7 to surveil Williams and Lanway.
+Peled is accused of sending Adam Carey, a 30-year-old from Richlands, N.C., who served in the U.S. Marine Corps’s Special Operations group, to Nashville on March 7 to surveil Williams and Lanway.

-Carey sent a report two days later.
+Carey sent a report two days later, the indictment says.
 It included Williams’s address and vehicle information and confirmed that Lanway had been staying in her apartment.

 “[The report] advised that Adam Carey and others would use ‘everything at our disposal to include, intimidation …’ to stop the attempted extortion,” the indictment says.

 Carey received additional help the following day when Bryon Brockway, 46, arrived from Austin.
-According to the indictment, Brockway owns a security company and served in the United States Marine Corps Force Reconnaissance, a Special Operations intelligence unit.
+According to the indictment, Brockway owns a security company and served in the Marine Corps’s Force Reconnaissance, a Special Operations intelligence unit.

-On March 12, Carey and Brockway allegedly confronted Williams and Lanway in the parking lot of Williams’s apartment complex.
+On March 12, Carey and Brockway are accused of confronting Williams and Lanway in the parking lot of Williams’s apartment complex.
 Prosecutors said they shot Lanway multiple times, including twice in the head.

-They then allegedly forced Williams into her 2005 Acura sedan and drove her to a construction site with Lanway’s body in the car.
+They then forced Williams into her 2005 Acura sedan, the indictment says, and drove her to a construction site with Lanway’s body in the car.
 Once they arrived, Carey and Brockway shot Williams “multiple times including a shot to the head near her right temple,” the indictment says.

-The next day, Carey and Brockway drove to Memphis, where Brockway got on a flight to Austin, the lawsuit says.
+The next day, Carey and Brockway drove to Memphis, where Brockway got on a flight to Austin, the indictment says.
 Carey then drove to Austin.

 The Metropolitan Nashville Police Department found the bodies on April 10, 2020, Police Chief John Drake said in a news release.